ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 <alert type="danger">

 As soon as you define the `matches` method into the repository, the `$match` array is not taken into consideration anymore.
-So make sure you return all available matches from this method.
+Make sure you return all available matches from this method.

 </alert>

 ### Partial match

-The match filters 1:1 match, however, when you're looking for a substring into a text, you might need to partially match it.
+The match filters a 1:1 match.
+However, when you're looking for a substring into a text, you might need to partially match it.

-This could be done using the `Binaryk\LaravelRestify\Filters\MatchFilter` class:
+This can be done using the `Binaryk\LaravelRestify\Filters\MatchFilter` class:

 ```php
 public static function matches(): array